 Japanese Emperor Hirohito surrenders unconditionally on 15 August, ending both the Second World War and the Second Sino-Japanese War.

 Japan is occupied by Allied military forces.
 The Japanese Army and navy ministries are abolished, arms and military equipment are destroyed and war industries are retooled for civilian output.
-Japan pledges never go to war again and surrenders its colonial holdings, including China.
+Japan pledges never to go to war again and surrenders its colonial holdings, including China.

 About 15 million people have been killed in the Asia and Pacific regions during the Second World War, including over 11 million Chinese and nearly two million Japanese.
 The Second Sino-Japanese War has claimed at least 20 million Chinese.